 The Royal Burgh of Rutherglen

 The ancient town of Rutherglen was granted Royal Burgh status by King David I in 1126, and existed as a Lanarkshire burgh in its own right for more than 800 years.
-The town has witnessed some important events in Scottish history, and is the birthplace of many famous Scots.
+The town has witnessed some important events in Scottish history, and is the birthplace of many famous and notable Scots.
 It also plays a prominent role in Scotland's industrial heritage; the town's motto is Ex Fumo Fama: "From Smoke Comes Fame".